Choosing the Best Catfish Hooks

 Most folks feel confused when it comes to selecting the correct hook size.
 The following are some tips that can be useful in determining the right hook size for your bait.
 In fact, hooks play an important role in catfishing and are certainly one of the most important freshwater fishing equipment.

 Treble hooks in the right size choice for channel catfish are number 2, 4, 6 and 8.
 The smaller the number, the bigger the hook, therefore the number 2 hook is much larger than the number 8 hooks.
-The number 6 size is the best all-around hook size when fishing numbers of channel catfish with prepared bait.
+The number 4 or 6 size is the best all-around hook size when fishing numbers of channel catfish with prepared bait.
 The size 12 from the Eagle Claw showcase above are the smaller treble hooks.
 Smaller hooks have always been my favorite personally.
 You can catch any size fish with a smaller hook but hard to catch smaller and mid size fish with the over sized hooks.

-The size of the fish, the type of bait, the size of the fishing line, and the size of the hook is the first thing that fishing aficionados consider when they buy hooks.
+The size of the fish, the type of baits, the size of the fishing line, and the size of the hook is the first thing that fishing aficionados consider when they buy hooks.
 However, the “fisherman” alone knows the best size of hook that could be best for his fishing expedition.
 This comes with experience.
 Fish with what you are confident with and what meets your goals and over all set up.
 If your fishing where channels average 1-3 lbs then you do not need bigger hooks.
 However if you take a trip to catch the giant Po River wels catfish then take along the whoppers!

-Lastly, when fishing for catfish, your hooks need to be the best you can buy, strong and sharp because flimsy and small hooks can be easily pulled or straightened out by a large catfish.
-Medium size circle hooks, sized treble hooks, and j-shape hooks are the recommended type of hooks.
+Lastly, like I just mentioned when fishing for catfish, your hooks need to be the best you can buy, strong and sharp because flimsy hooks of any size can be easily pulled or straightened out by a large catfish.
+Medium size circle hooks, sized treble hooks, and j-shape hooks are the recommended type of hooks for most.
 Also, don’t forget to bring the basic kit like pliers and a knife for unhooking the fish.
 Sometimes fish can be quite slippery and some good fish gloves never hurt either.